geohackweek/preliminary/_episodes/04-missing-maps.md

 Go to [https://www.openstreetmap.org/user/new](https://www.openstreetmap.org/user/new) and sign up for a OSM account.

 A confirmation email will be sent to the email you provided.
-Please log in to your email and confirm your new OSM account by clicking on the link provided.
+Please log in to your email and confirm your new OSM account by clicking on the confirmation link.

 ### Select a HOTOSM task and area to map

 * Go to [https://tasks.hotosm.org](https://tasks.hotosm.org/).
 * Click Login in the top right corner and follow the prompts to grant access to your account.
-* add your email contact details to your profile.
+* Add your email contact details to your profile.
 * Click 'Start Mapping' in the center of the screen.
 * From the first dropdown menu on the left select Mapping Difficulty: "Beginner".
 * Further down on the left, under Type(s) of mapping, check 'Buildings'.